Harley Sportster 883 as a beginners bike?

 Lean angles are adequate on most models unless you've picked up something 'slammed' (like a Sportster 48) in which case you'll be sweating every round-about you'll see.
 However, even the low Harley Sportster can be picked up a bit by changing out the rear shocks for something taller.

 On the Iron 883 I had, it wouldn't touch down without some provocation so most beginners should be ok with the standard clearance.
+Just don't go buying a 'slammed' Sportster.
+While they look cool when parked - you'll dread the sight of every roundabout.

-The confounding steering lock!
+Beware the steering lock!

 As a little tip, which could save your life - as with most Harleys, the Sportster will let you drive off with the steering locked.
 So if you do lock your steering, put something bright on your tacho to remind yourself to unlock it.
 I did this once and learned the hard way.
 I parked the bike with it pointed uphill, so when I started it, the steering was already in the right direction.
 Anyways - I pulled away, and you know what happened next...
 I really think HD should change this idiotic feature.
 If you leave it on by accident, likely, you'll only do it once.
+For those who would argue that's its a good feature that prevents theft - I'll say every other bike on the planet has it too, just not one that you can drive away with while the steering is locked!

 The dismal fuel range on the Sporty is partly due to a relatively inefficient motor combined with a small tank and heavy bike.
 The custom versions of the sporty have larger tanks, while other models like the seventy-two or forty-eight amazingly have even smaller tanks than standard.
+If you just ride in the city, this won't be a problem and you'll probably welcome the breaks!

 A clear-headed evaluation will leave you at the verdict that the 883, or any Sportster is in fact not much of a beginners bike at all.
-True it's a fun bike, that affordable and very cool.
+True it's a fun, stylish bike, that affordable and very cool.
 It can be made to perform quite well, but there simply are better choices for the first bikes to keep safe and feel confident in these early stages of riding.

 Enough has been mentioned about maybe why not consider the 883 for your first bike.
 Nevertheless, there are a few good reasons why they can be considered.
 Straight out of the shop, they aren't very powerful - so the mediocre brakes won't matter so much, and it will take a lot of provoking to get to problematic speeds.